 Committee of Adjustment: Minor Variances and Consents

 Minor variance and consents are applications required under the Planning Act and are a public process through the Committee of Adjustment.
 All applications are subject to Planning Services review and public committee of adjustment hearings.
-The Collingwood Civic Web allows you to suscribe for the dates and decisions.

 Minor Variance: A minor variance is an application under section 45 of the Ontario Planning Act to seek relief from the provisions of the zoning by-law, extension of legal ‘non-conforming uses’, and special permissions.